Three Days Grace: 2017–2020: Outsider

-The band began recording their sixth studio album, Outsider, in July 2017, releasing "The Mountain" as the first single on January 25, 2018, with an accompanying music video.
-The song peaked at No. 1 on the Billboard Mainstream Rock chart in March 2018 and became their 13th No. 1 on the chart while tying the record with Van Halen.
 The album was released on March 9, 2018.
+The album debuted at number 24 on the Billboard 200 and sold 17,000 copies in its first week in the US.
 On June 12, "Infra-Red" was released as the band's second single from the album.
-"Infra-Red" peaked at No. 1 on the Billboard's Mainstream Rock Songs chart and it is their 14th No. 1 single.
-With this latest achievement, the band broke Van Halen's two-decade record of topping the chart.
-On November 13, 2018 "Right Left Wrong" was released as the band's third single from the album.
-It peaked at No. 1 on the Billboards Mainstream Rock Songs chart and it is their 15th No. 1 single.
+The song peaked at No. 1 on the Billboard Mainstream Rock Songs chart and it is their 14th number-one single.
+With this achievement, the band broke Van Halen's two-decade record of topping the chart.
+On November 13, 2018, "Right Left Wrong" was released as the band's third single from the album.
+It peaked at No. 1 on the Billboard Mainstream Rock Songs chart and it is their 15th number-one single.
+In support of the album's release, the group embarked on the Outsider Tour in 2018 across Europe and North America.
+The group also toured with Avenged Sevenfold and Prophets of Rage on the End of the World Tour.
 On March 14, 2019, the band won Rock Artist of the Year on 2019 iHeartRadio Music Awards.